 - Cheap Thai silk dress shops are everywhere in Thailand but many items marketed as “Thai silk” are not the real thing.

 - Do not expect to buy genuine high-quality Thai silk at a Bangkok market.
 You may be lucky but most fabrics passed off as Thai silk in markets are a blend.

 1- Jim Thompson’s Thai Silk Company

-Jim Thompson’s Thai silk company has four floors of high-quality fabric with Bangkok’s largest selection of colours and designs.
+Jim Thompson’s Thai silk company in Surawong has four floors of high-quality fabric with Bangkok’s largest selection of colours and designs.

-Jim Thompson’s Factory Outlet is the place to shop for Thai silk in Bangkok.
+Jim Thompson’s Factory Outlet is the place to go if you’re looking for a Thai silk bargain while in Bangkok.